Entropy-Foundation/ledger-app-supra/tests/ledgercomm/README.md

 The extra index allows to fetch the latest version of Speculos.

-Then, start the Aptos application on Speculos:
+Then, start the Supra application on Speculos:

 ```
 speculos bin/app.elf --button-port 42000